alixinne/hyperion.rs/README.md

 * Raw 8-bit RGB UDP
 * Stdout (for debugging)

+Currently, both RGB and RGB+W LED arrangements are supported.
+The white component is computed from the RGB commands sent to the daemon, based on the white point (color temperature) of both the devices' RGB and W LEDs.
+This means that the W LED will be used to produce as much as possible of its "target" white, while the RGB LED will be used for colors, while also having its white point corrected.
+This requires estimating (or getting from the specs) the color temperature of the various LEDs in the device.

+RGBCW (RGB + Cold white + Warm white) is not supported yet and only the RGB LED will be used.

 ### Endpoint command status

 This table summarizes the commands supported by the JSON and Protobuf interfaces